Investment schemes (including conveyancing)

 - High "deposits" are being used to finance the development (see below).

 We are seeing cases of solicitors simply processing transactions for buyers and adopting the language of conveyancing.
 The effect is to mask what is really happening.
 For example, investors provide money for a "deposit" which is released to the seller upon some (often spurious) condition.
 The investor’s money is used to buy the property or finance its building or refurbishment.
 This carries substantial risks such as the money being misappropriated, the seller failing to complete the scheme or the seller becoming insolvent.

 The usual deposit in a conveyancing transaction is 10 percent.
 It is paid to ensure that the buyer will complete the contract.
-In dubious schemes we have seen , the "deposit" has been 30 percent or even 80 percent.
+In dubious schemes we have seen deposits of 30 percent or even 80 percent.
 These are not market standard deposits but involve both pre-payment of the price and effectively the providing of finance to the developer.
 Referring to them as deposits is part of the psychology of presenting a risky "investment" as routine conveyancing.
-Clients are actually paying their money into often high-risk property development, and substantial losses have been suffered.
-You should ensure that clients fully understand the risks and it may well be necessary to strongly advise clients against entering into the transaction.
+Clients are actually paying their money into often what is high-risk property development leading to substantial losses.
+You should ensure that clients fully understand the risks they are taking and it may well be necessary to strongly advise clients against entering into such transactions.

 Taking a lease of a room, a storage unit etc

 Schemes are being promoted by which investors take a lease of a supposed asset such as a hotel room, care home room, parking place or storage unit.
 This list is not exhaustive as fraudsters will continue to search for similar "assets".

 Buyers pay a substantial amount for the asset and also pay conveyancing costs sometimes of several thousand pounds.
 There is no obvious reason for someone wanting to invest in a hotel to take out a lease and pay for the conveyancing of one room..